-In January 2017, I flew Business Class in an Airbus A340-600 of South African Airways (SAA) from Cape Town International Airport (CPT) to Johannesburg’s O.R.
+In January 2017, we flew Business Class in an Airbus A340-600 of South African Airways (SAA) from Cape Town International Airport (CPT) to Johannesburg’s O.R.
 Tambo International Airport (JNB) in South Africa.
-For comparison, you can read my other South African Airways Business Class flight reviews.
+For comparison, you can read our other South African Airways Business Class flight reviews.

 Business Class Cabin Review

 SAA recently introduced a new Business Class, but that product is currently only available on the carrier’s newly delivered A330-300 planes.
 The A340-600 on this particular flight still featured SSA’s old Business Class seats.
 SAA’s A340-600 Business Class is located in one large cabin in front of the plane.
 There are 42 seats in total, spread across seven rows in a classic 2-2-2 configuration.
 All seats face forward, and except for the window seats, all seats have direct aisle access.
 The cabin’s layout and design look dated when compared to the current Business Class standards, although the fully flatbed seats offer plenty of space for your legs.

 Click here for a seat map of SAA’s A340-600.

 Business Class Seat And Which Seat Is Best